Campaign to save 10-year-old Glasgow orphan from deportation

 The Home Office has been urged to immediately grant the youngster asylum.
 A crunch meeting on the youngster’s future will be held next week.

-Mr Casey hopes mass public support would encourage the Home Office to show compassion for the schoolboy, who has no memory of his birth country and doesn’t speak the language.
+Mr Casey said he hoped mass public support would encourage the Home Office to show compassion for the schoolboy, who has no memory of his birth country and doesn’t speak the language.

 Mr Harvie plans to lodge a motion in the Scottish Parliament, calling on the Home Office to immediately grant them asylum.